On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Operadic algebras

 \begin{prp} Let $b$ be an inner edge of a tree $T$.
 Then $i(T)\in\LOp$ is a pushout

 \end{prp} \begin{proof} By Theorem~\ref{thm:reconstruction}, the claim reduces to proving that the natural map

-is an equivalence (of $\infty$-categories).
-By Pavlov-Scholbach, the $\infty$-categories of algebras involved underly the simplicial model categories of algebras with values in $\sSet$.
+is an equivalence of $\infty$-categories.
+By~\cite{PS}, see~\ref{thm:rect}, the $\infty$-categories of algebras involved underly the simplicial model categories of algebras with values in $\sSet$.
 The category $\Alg_{o(T)}(\sSet)$ is equivalent to the fiber product